Focus on Africa: Nigerians yearn for more democracy on Democracy Day

 Lost battles

-The fight against corruption remains one of the lost battles of the new Nigeria – one the country’s citizens dream about.
+The fight against corruption remains one of the lost battles of the new Nigeria citizens dream about.

 In an interview to mark Democracy Day former Nigerian military and civilian leader Olusegun Obasanjo told Premium Times that the current administration had destroyed the war against graft which he claims started during his administration.